 Plant your tallest crops toward the north side of the garden so that they don't shade smaller crops (the south side if you live in the Southern hemisphere).
 Put tomato cages over your tomato plants while they're still fairly small, and help them grow up into the cages so they receive good support when they start to bear big, heavy tomatoes.
 See the article on growing tomatoes for recommendations on making your own tomato cages that are much sturdier than the hardware-store kind.

 Be careful here!
 If your garden is not on automatic watering, be sure to keep a close eye on it, especially at first.
 Use a good, heavy-duty oscillating sprinkler, and make sure you don’t let your newly planted garden get dry.
-Water in the evening when it is cool, to avoid plant diseases like powdery mildew or early blight.
+Water in the evening when it is cool, to minimize evaporation, and later in the season, to avoid plant diseases like powdery mildew or early blight.

 If a seed swells and starts to sprout, but then dries out, it will die.
 When first starting a vegetable garden, this is a critical thing to watch, or else you can lose a lot of work.
+This is the number one reason for "poor germination" in carrots.
+They are so tiny they germinate, but they dry out.
 One of my local farmer friends lost a huge crop of carefully, hand-transplanted lettuces last year because her crew didn't water deeply enough the next day.

 Weeds are much easier to deal with when they are very little.
-My new favorite tool for this job is a little Japanese weeding sickle (called a nijiri kama - available from Garrett Wade) that you pull toward you about a quarter inch underneath the soil surface to cleanly cut off the weeds at the root.
+My favorite tool for this job is a little Japanese weeding sickle called a nejiri kama that you pull toward you about a quarter inch underneath the soil surface to cleanly cut off the weeds at the root.
 But if you catch weeds when they're little enough, any sort of scuffling up the surface of the soil will knock the little weeds down.